NaPoleonX (NPX) Price Tops $0.15

-NaPoleonX (CURRENCY:NPX) traded up 8.2% against the U.S. dollar during the twenty-four hour period ending at 10:00 AM ET on January 26th.
-One NaPoleonX token can now be purchased for $0.15 or 0.00001785 BTC on major exchanges including IDEX and IDAX.
-NaPoleonX has a market cap of $3.68 million and $1,468.00 worth of NaPoleonX was traded on exchanges in the last day.
-During the last seven days, NaPoleonX has traded 12.7% higher against the U.S. dollar.
+NaPoleonX (CURRENCY:NPX) traded 2.5% lower against the dollar during the twenty-four hour period ending at 22:00 PM Eastern on January 28th.
+Over the last seven days, NaPoleonX has traded 2.5% lower against the dollar.
+NaPoleonX has a total market cap of $3.66 million and approximately $3,131.00 worth of NaPoleonX was traded on exchanges in the last day.
+One NaPoleonX token can now be bought for approximately $0.15 or 0.00001609 BTC on cryptocurrency exchanges including IDAX and IDEX.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.